top of page

 Caleb Darling, MA

-Caleb is a Counselor by temporary permit working towards licensure in West Virginia and an Interventions Specialist in Ohio.
+Caleb is a Licensed Professional Counselor in West Virginia and an Intervention Specialist in Ohio.
+Caleb earned a Bachelor’s degree in Special Education from Muskingum University and a Master’s in Clinical Mental Health and Clinical Rehabilitation Counseling from Ohio University.
 He has extensive training and teaching experiences with individuals with intellectual disabilities, specifically, transitional youth aged 14-22.
-Additionally, Caleb has co-led several Social Skills groups in MOV.

 Safe-Harbor_Headshots_0049.jpg